 Know where you're going – don't wander around aimlessly.
 In many parts of cities such as Cape Town and Johannesburg, the good and bad neighborhoods are often one block away from each other.

-Dan Austin says, "Don't pack flashy jewelry or expensive clothes for South Africa.
+Dan Austin of Austin Adventures says, "Don't pack flashy jewelry or expensive clothes for South Africa.
 Don't flash cash when dealing with street vendors, or really at any time in the country.
 Trade your big fancy camera and lenses for a smaller point and shoot camera."

 Luckily, in South Africa mobile phone coverage is extensive and easy to access.
 Purchase a local SIM card from one of the four key telcos in South Africa: Vodacom, MTN, Cell C and Telkom.
 You can do this at the airport when you arrive.